Blog

 }

-Why it matters: the third outcome is the most valuable one.
-Every customisation you drop is saved twice — once in the conversion, and again in every future maintenance and upgrade hour you no longer pay for it.
+The third outcome is the most valuable one.
+Every customisation you drop is saved twice: once in the conversion, and again in every future maintenance and upgrade hour you no longer pay for it.

 Tooling helps, but does not do the job

-Conversion tooling exists and is genuinely useful: it inventories objects, flags the modified ones, and scaffolds the extension structure.
-But it cannot decide whether a given modification should be re-expressed, rebuilt or dropped — that judgement needs someone who understands both the original business intent and current Business Central.
+Conversion tooling, ours included, inventories objects, flags the modified ones, converts the mechanical parts and scaffolds the extension structure.
+What no tool can do is decide whether a given modification should be re-expressed, rebuilt or dropped.
+That judgement needs someone who understands both the original business intent and current Business Central.

 Testing is not optional

-Facing a NAV to Business Central upgrade and want to know what your customisations will really cost to convert?
-Tell us your story and we will run the object audit and give you an honest, free estimation.
+Facing a NAV to Business Central upgrade and want a conversion number you can budget against?
+Tell us your story and we will run the object audit.

 ← All articles